 - Activities of the users on your website: You can even explore the activities of the traffic on your website, the pages they visit the most, duration of their stay on the website, the number of pages viewed by an average user and most often cause of leaving the website.

 - From where the traffic is routed: Google Analytics makes you aware of the destination from where the audience is routing towards your website.
 It can be any of the social media networks such as Twitter, LinkedIn or Facebook, via any search engine like Yahoo, Google or Bing, by directly typing the web address or from any of the other sources of links.

 In order to start getting Website Traffic Stats you need to signup with Google Analytics, generate a unique Tracking Code for your site(Web Property) and integrate the generated Tracking Code into your website.
 There are lot of ways to add this tracking code into your site like manually adding it in herder/footer.php, adding it through a text widget or using an integration plugin.

-Here at Templatetoaster WordPress website builder software, this post I’ll cover how to setup Google Analytics in a WordPress Website using a plugin.
+Here at Templatetoaster WordPress theme builder, this post I’ll cover how to setup Google Analytics in a WordPress Website using a plugin.
 Considering the immense popularity of Google Analytics, internet has been flooded with plugins that allow its one click integration with WordPress.
 We will discuss a few top trending WordPress Integration Plugins.